yunho-c/SLAM3R/README.md

 ## Gradio interface
-We also provided a Gradio interface, where you can upload a directory, a video or specific images to perform the reconstruction.
+We also provide a Gradio interface, where you can upload a directory, a video or specific images to perform the reconstruction.
 After setting the reconstruction parameters, you can click the 'Run' button to start the process.
 Modifying the visualization parameters at the bottom allows you to directly display different visualization results without rerunning the inference.

 The interface can be launched with the following command: